4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 	    - Mutual exclusion is a key synchronization mechanism to ensure that only one process accesses a resource at a time.
 		    - If mutual exclusion fails, multiple processes might access a resource concurrently, leading to data inconsistency or system instability.
 	- **Nondeterminate Program Operation**:
-	    - Nondeterminate behavior happens when the outcome of a program becomes unpredictable.
+	    - Program execution is interleaved by the processor when memory is shared
-		    - It can occur due to bugs, unexpected inputs, or unhandled exceptions, which can eventually crash the OS if not properly managed.
+		    - The order of program schedule might affect their outcome
 	- **Deadlocks**:
-	    - Deadlocks happen when two or more processes are unable to proceed because each is waiting for a resource held by another.
+	    - Occurs when two or more processes are unable to proceed because each is waiting for a resource held by another.
 		    - If not resolved, deadlocks can lead to system resource depletion and system crashes.
 - Process consists of:
 	- Executable